frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 intercede for me.*

 We're told in the Gospel of today how "Jesus went across the Sea of Galilee.
-A large crowd followed him because they saw the signs he was performing on the sick.
-Jesus went up on the mountain and there sat down with his disciples.
+And a large crowd followed him because they saw the signs he was performing on the sick.
+Jesus went up on the mountain, and there he sat down with his disciples.
 The Jewish feast of the Passover was near.
 When Jesus raised his eyes and saw that a large crowd was coming to him, he said to Philip, 'Where can we buy enough food for them to eat?'"
 (John 6:1-5).

 The story is the story of the multiplication of the loaves and the fish.
 It takes place on the shores of the Sea of Galilee.
 Our Lord is speaking